radasko1/react-farm-game/docs.md

     - pass props to FieldTile component
     - use interval to re-render all wanted field (special status)
   - **FieldTile component**
-    - has interaction with lot of variants
+    - has interaction with a lot of variants
     - show data based on single prop
-    -